Jetg0/Jetg0.github.io/projects/FasterFashionAI.md

 - Consumer Experience: Enhances shopping with personalized, innovative tools.
 - Brand Efficiency: Improves production planning and reduces waste, promoting sustainability.

-This structured approach, rooted in OOP, ensures that FasterFashionAI is not only effective in achieving its goals but is also robust, maintainable, and capable of evolving with future technological advancements and market needs.